jimrothstein/docs/ALZ/ALZ_chronology_MAIN.md

 -  Apparently bet July and Now, court transcriber was preparing documents, including audio when available for all hearings, cases ....
 No sign of ALZ handwritting; appears to be one by lawyer Nora Coon.

+-  12/22/23 Appeal is Denied (by Judge Zimmerman); unable to see any documents.
+-  ALZ's manager (officer, oversight...) is 15703 Dana Bennett;  earliest release is 11/7/25